 In a world in which government is the creator of that currency and in which the currency has no tether to a physical product like gold, this promise has no tangible financial support other than the full faith and credit of the issuing government supported by its monopoly power to tax in its jurisdiction of control.
 Put more simply, there is nothing supporting fiat currency besides the coercive power of the state to impose tax and to entrench its obligations’ circulation as legal tender.

 When thinking about the debt ceiling debate, the reality then is that the debt ceiling is a purely artificial constraint; Treasury notes or bonds are substantively the same as every other US government obligation.
 It is interesting that no other major developed economy has such a constraint.
+[Correction: at least Denmark and Australia have this constraint as well.
+There may be others.]
 I would be interested in readers’ with knowledge of the debt ceiling history explaining why this is so.

 In any event, some economists recognize that the US government obligations are all substantively identical promises to repay a specific amount of the currency unit of account backed by nothing but taxing authority.
 As a result, there has been a lot of chatter about ways of circumventing the debt ceiling by issuing other forms of US government obligations and swapping those with outstanding Treasuries to diminish the number of Treasuries outstanding.
 Some of these proposals are fairly inventive.
 See Scott Fullwiler’s here for instance.